jcheng02/uep239-final-project/README.md

 # Instructions to Run Notebook
 ## Run Locally
+Anaconda or Miniconda are required to run this notebook locally.
 1. Download all files within the repository.
 1. In Terminal, navigate to the folder location.
 1. Create the `suitability` environment from the `environment.yml` file.